+Capability Target: Prior to the execution of a a terrorist event interdict 100% of specific conveyances, cargo and persons associated with the possible threat against the county.
+Screening, Search, and Screen 100% of targeted conveyances, cargo and persons associated with imminent terrorist threat using all Detection means.
+Greatest Estimated Impacts: Locate persons and networks associated with imminent terrorist threats.
 Capability Target: Prior to the execution of a terrorist event interdict 100% of specific conveyances, cargo and persons associated with the possible threat against the county.
-Screening, Search, and Screen 100% of targeted conveyances, cargo and persons associated with imminent terrorist threat using Detection all means.
-Greatest Estimated Impacts: Locate persons and networks associated with imminent terrorist threats.
-Capability Target: Capability Target: Prior to the execution of a terrorist event interdict 100% of specific conveyances, cargo and persons associated with the possible threat against the county. hreat against the county.
-Access Control and Ensure 100% verification of identity to authorize, grant, or deny physical and cyber access to specific Identity Verification locations, information and networks.
-Greatest Estimated Impa cts: Control and limit access to critical locations and systems to authorized individuals carrying out legitimate activities.
+Access Control and Ensure 100% verification of identity to authorize, grant, or deny physical and cyber access to specific locations, Identity Verification information and networks. - Greatest Estimated Impa cts: Control and limit access to critical locations and systems to authorized individuals carrying out legitimate activities.
 Capability Target: Prior to the execution of a cyber access to critical infrastructure, ensure 100% of identity verification to deter further impact.
 Cybersecurity Detect 100% of malicious activity directed against all critical infrastructure, key resources, and networks.
-Cybersecurity Educate workforce on proper security protocol.
-Greatest Estimated Impacts: Multiple cyber-attacks within the region specifically targeting critical infrastructure such as power and water systems. tior Capability Target: tect Prior to the execution of a cyber-attack, have the ability to detect 100% of malicious activity directed against all critical infrastructures, Protection key resources and networks.
-Physical Protective Protect people, structures, materials, products and systems of key operational activities and critical Measures infrastructure sectors against an identified or perceived threat.
+Educate - workforce on proper security protocol. • cts: Multiple cyber-attacks within the region specifically targeting critical infrastructure such as power and water - systems.
+Capability Target: a cyber-attack, have the ability to detect 100% of malicious activity directed against all critical infrastructures, key resources and networks.
+Physical Protective Protect people, structures, materials, products and systems of key operational activities and critical infrastructure - Measures sectors against an identified or perceived threat.
 Greatest Estimated Impacts: Prioritize assets, systems, networks, and functions which are vulnerable and compromised.
 Capability Target: Implement training for workers, focused on awareness and response.
 Risk Management for Protection Programs Complete risk assessments for 100% of prioritized critical infrastructure assets. and Activities Greatest Estimated Impacts: Risk programs do not adequately address changing hazards or assesses impacts to critical infrastructures.